KirklandLab/CutandTag_Alignment_QC/README.md

   + Converts SAM to BAM, then sorts and indexes BAM files
   + Produces sorted BAM files for each sample
   + Defines a final analysis BAM based on duplicate capping and downsampling settings
+  + Includes preconfigured reference settings for the mouse **mm10**/**mm39** and human **hg38** geome builds
+  + Can be used with other organisms or genome assemblies by providing a compatible Bowtie2 index and updating the corresponding genome-size settings in the `config/config.yml`

 + **Optional: Duplicate Capping**
   + Can be toggled on/off using `use_duplicate_cap`